deadlyvipers/dojo_rules/introduction.md

 This is me

-Git all the way for me.
+Git courses all the way for me.